wentaoli-92/wentaoli-92.github.io/index.md

 ## Research Interests

-My general research interests mainly focus on the areas of big data processing and mining.
-Currently, I am working on the following research topics:
+His general research interests mainly focus on the areas of big data processing and mining.
+Currently, He is working on the following research topics:

 - Graph data processing: graph measurement (e.g., centrality and shortest distance), parallel graph algorithms;